cloudsmith-io/dt/README.md

 python -m dt -h
 ```

-To run a specific day, just pass a number:
+To run a specific day, pass a number:

 ```
 python -m dt 1